sheplecjs/collatz/README.md

 Step 5: 4
 Step 6: 2
 Step 7: 1
 10 reduced to 1 in 7 steps.
+Took 0 seconds.
 Input a positive integer to show its Collatz sequence.
 Input 'random' to use a random integer.
 Input 'range' to test a range of integers.